 by estimating abundance and diversity.

 A slightly simpler version of the survey is also available.
-Level-1 surveys are good education and screening tools.
+If you choose to add pebble counts to the simpler version add this data sheet.
+Note: Level-1 surveys are good education and screening tools.

 Level-2: Water chemistry is analyzed,